jzohrab/lwt/README.md

 * You'll need [composer](https://getcomposer.org/download/) to install the dependencies
 * PHP version least 8.1
 * Apache: enable virtual hosts and URL rewrites.
-* Apache: create a Virtual Host to redirect requests to the Lute "front controller", and edit your `etc/hosts`.
+* Apache: create a Virtual Host to redirect requests to the Lute "front controller"
+# Edit your `etc/hosts` to use the new Lute URL in your browser

 My personal Lute is running Apache/2.4.54, with PHP version 8.1.13.

-### connect.inc.php

-Copy the file `connect.inc.php.example` to `connect.inc.php`, and specify your values for the variables (server, userid, password, db name).

 ### PHP version

-For Mac installing later versions of PHP on MAMP, see [this link](https://gist.github.com/codeadamca/09efb674f54172cbee887f04f700fe7c)
+For Mac installing later versions of PHP on MAMP, see [this link](https://gist.github.com/codeadamca/09efb674f54172cbee887f04f700fe7c).

-## Apache virtual host
+### Apache virtual host

 Ref https://davescripts.com/set-up-a-virtual-host-on-mamp-on-mac-os-x